 - God leads His people through the illumination of the Word of God by the power of the indwelling Spirit of God in the heart of a believer.
 (John 17:17;1 Cor 2:13)

 So, although we trust that God is not giving individuals new truths or new special revelations, we do trust that God is revealing things to men individually by opening their eyes to these truths and illuminating what has already been written for them.
 A prime example of this is when the truth of the promise of the gospel which God has revealed in His Word is finally grasped by a sinner.
-How many people have you met who have heard the gospel and immediately believed?
-It’s a common human experience that people hear the gospel and understand the truths therein, yet it takes the special work of God in their hear to reveal it to them.
+How many people have you met who have heard the gospel and immediately believed it?
+It’s a common human experience that people hear the gospel and understand the truths therein, yet it takes the special work of God in their heart to reveal it to them.
 A spiritually blind man having his eyes opened is a work of God.
 But a man’s eyes being opened to the truth that is already in front of him is different from the time that God first revealed that truth.
 Do you see the distinction?

 So a cessationist can confidently say that God does open the hearts and minds of men to understand His previously revealed truth.
 So whenever a sinner appears to suddenly come to grips with a truth of God, it isn’t so much that God revealed that to the sinner, but that God opened the sinner’s eyes.
 It is a distinction with a difference that preserves the sufficiency of Scripture while not discounting the vital work of the Holy Spirit in the lives of men and women of God.